 - Follow the instructions of local authorities

 - Monitor local media for information on ongoing demonstrations

 Road conditions and road safety can vary greatly throughout the country.

 The highway system is generally good, but poor lighting poses risks to pedestrians, cyclists and motorists.
 Secondary roads may not be paved.

-Winter driving can be especially dangerous since roads are not always cleared of snow.
+Driving conditions may be hazardous during winter since roads are not always cleared of snow.
 Beware of fog, snow and ice while driving.

 Bus service is generally comfortable and reliable.
 Trains operate throughout the country.

 Taxis are a reliable means of transportation.
 Use only officially marked taxis.